emunozh/RegionalBuildingTypologies/README.md

 # Regional Building Typologies

-Supplementary material for a manuscript submission
+Supplementary material for the paper entitle: **Construction of Regional Building Typologies with a Material Catalog: Assessment of Urban Heat Demand and the Environmental Impact of Retrofit Policies**

-It contains a set of IPython notebooks documenting the undertaken analysis steps.
+It contains a set of IPython notebooks documenting the analysis steps describe and discuss in the paper.
 A folder called `scripts` contains a collection of scripts used during the analysis.
 The notebooks can be render within github of visualized at [nbviewer](http://nbviewer.ipython.org/github/emunozh/RegionalBuildingTypologies/tree/master/).

 [start here](http://nbviewer.ipython.org/github/emunozh/RegionalBuildingTypologies/blob/master/%28_%29%20Index.ipynb)